9 Things Not to Say to an Insurance Company After a Car Accident

 5. Recorded statements

 Recorded statements only exist to serve the insurance company’s interests, not yours.
-Recorded statements are thoroughly examined to look for inconsistencies and contradictory information.
+Many times recorded statements are thoroughly examined to look for inconsistencies and contradictory information.
 Information you provide may be taken out of context to be used against you, so keep in mind that you are not obligated to give a recorded statement.

 Only give an official recorded statement if your car accident attorney advises you to do so.